da-rth/VisIBoT/README.md

 6. Once running, visit `http://localhost:4242` (or whatever you set in `docker-compose.yml` and verify that LiSa is online.

 Important notes:
-- if you modify any LiSa code or the nginx webhost in `docker-compose.yml`, you will need to `docker-compose build` before running the services again.
+- if you modify any LiSa code or the nginx web-host in `docker-compose.yml`, you will need to `docker-compose build` before running the services again.
 - You can specify the number of **workers** used for running malware analysis tasks using the `--scale worker=NUM` docker-compose argument.
 The default is 1 but I recommend at least 2 or more.
 - If you need to access any host (non-docker container) ports, such as the VisIBoT API port 5001, use the IP address `172.42.0.1` instead of `localhost` or `127.0.0.1`.

 ---

 # Setting up the bad packets processing service
 Execute the below commands to run the Bad Packets processing script.
 This script processes all honeypot entities caught by Bad Packets and exports API data into a MongoDB schema format.
 Payloads are automatically extracted from BP Results and are analysed using the `LiSa` malware sandbox mentioned above.